LambdaTest-Learning/winappdriver-desktop-app-automation/RemoteGrid/README.md

+The tests are executed on [HyperExecute](https://lambdatest.com/hyperexecute) test automation & test orchestration platform offered by [LambdaTest](https://www.lambdatest.com/).
+It is recommended to have a look at [HyperExecute Support Documentation](https://www.lambdatest.com/support/docs/deep-dive-into-hyperexecute-yaml) before you start looking into the YAML used in the project.

-Before running the tests on LambdaTest Selenium Grid, you need to set the environment variables - *LT_USERNAME* and *LT_ACCESS_KEY*.
+Before running the tests on LambdaTest HyperExecute Grid, you need to set the environment variables - *LT_USERNAME* and *LT_ACCESS_KEY*.
 Here is how you can do the same:

 ## Configure Environment Variables